PRISM 2021 Highlights

 PRISM 2021 Awards

-Best Rapid-Fire Presentation by a non-trainee: Dr. Silvio Amir
+Best Rapid-Fire Presentation (non-trainee): Dr. Silvio Amir

-Best Rapid-Fire Presentation by a trainee: Michael Haupt
+Best Rapid-Fire Presentation (trainee): Michael Haupt

-Best Poster Presentation by a non-trainee: Dr. Meredith Meacham
+Best Poster Presentation (non-trainee): Dr. Meredith Meacham

-Best Poster Presentation by a trainee: Tarun Martheswaran
+Best Poster Presentation (trainee): Tarun Martheswaran

 Thank You Sponsors